priesbr1/Analysis-IC86-BSM-DarkMatter-DwarfGalaxy-LowMassWIMPs/README.md

 2. `python scripts/i3_to_npy.py --files "Level5p_IC862013_genie_numu.014674.??????.i3.bz2" --inpath "/mnt/research/IceCube/jpandre/Matt/Level5p/numu/14674/" --outpath "<name of output folder for npy DRAGON data>" --MC 1`
   a.
 This only needs to be run if the DRAGON data is not already in `npy` format.
   b.
 This only processes MC data from 2013.
 This is taken to be the same MC data for all years (2011-2017).
-3. `python scripts/DM_neutrino oscillations.py --oscillated 0 --output "<name of output folder for plots>" --flux_units 0`
+3. `python scripts/DM_neutrino_oscillations.py --datafolder "/mnt/home/priesbr1/DM_Search/data/annihilation_spectra/" --oscillated 0 --output "<name of output folder for plots>" --flux_units 0`
 4. `python scripts/energy_range_optimization.py --datafolder "/mnt/research/IceCube/jpandre/Matt/level5p/" --spectra "<name of npy file where spectra are stored from (3)>" --channel "b" --mass 10 --part 0 --outfolder "<name of output folder for text files>"`
   a.
 This should be run as a job array of 10 jobs (10 hours, 20GB).
   b.
 The `part` argument should be passed as the job array ID (one of 0-9).